Mobile Device Policy

 The Information Technology Telecommunications Office provides each approved individual with a wireless mobile device package and a service plan.
 The package may consist of, but not be limited to, the mobile device, charger, and other accessories provided by the manufacturer.

-All charges for the mobile device shall be the responsibility of the user's department.
-These charges include, but are not limited to: initial purchase charges for the device, service initiation charges, monthly service plan charges, usage and/or overage charges, maintenance and repair charges, and replacement charges for lost or stolen equipment.
+All charges for the wireless mobile device package and service plan not covered by the NYIT employee shall be the responsibility of the employee's department.
+These charges include, but are not limited to, service initiation charges, monthly service plan charges, usage and/or overage charges, maintenance and repair charges, and replacement charges for lost or stolen equipment.

 If the user requests a premium mobile device not currently offered on the approved device list, a personal check made out to the university in the full amount of the device must be delivered to the Information Technology Telecommunications Office.
 User is personally responsible for repair and/or replacement charges if a user-owned premium device is lost, stolen, or damaged.